Classless society

 A classless society is a society in which no one is born into a social class like in a class society.
 Distinctions of wealth, income, education, culture, or social network might arise and would only be determined by individual experience and achievement in such a society.

 Thus, the concept posits not the absence of a social hierarchy but the uninheritability of class status.

 Helen Codere defines social class as a segment of the community, the members of which show a common social position in a hierarchical ranking.
 Codere suggests that a true class-organized society is one in which the hierarchy of prestige and social status is divisible into groups.
 Each group with its own social, economic, attitudinal and cultural characteristics, and each having differential degrees of power in community decision.

-Classless societies can be attained through numerous means, such as abolishing inheritance, establishing social ownership, and modeling after social structures as observed in MAREZ, Revolutionary Catalonia, and prehistorical tribes.

 Classlessness

 The term classlessness has been used to describe different social phenomena.

 In societies where classes have been abolished, it is usually the result of a voluntary decision by the membership to form such a society to abolish a pre-existing class structure in an existing society or to form a new one without any.
 This would include communes of the modern period such as various American utopian communities or the kibbutzim as well as revolutionary and political acts at the nation-state level such as the Paris Commune or the Russian Revolution.
 The abolition of social classes and the establishment of a classless society is the primary goal of anarchism, communism and libertarian socialism.

 According to Ulrich Beck, classlessness is achieved with class struggle: "It is the collective success with class struggle which institutionalizes individualization and dissolves the culture of classes, even under conditions of radicalizing inequalities".
-Essentially, classlessness will exist when the inequalities and injustice out ranks societies idea of the need for social ranking and hierarchy.
+Essentially, classlessness will exist when the inequalities and injustice outweighs societies’ idea of the need for social ranking and hierarchy.

 While Rolf Becker and Andreas Hadjar argue that class identity has weakened, in that "class position no longer generates a deep sense of identity and belonging", others maintain that class continues to affect lives, such as how children's success in education correlates with their parents' wealth.